The broad strokes

 It starts in Washington.
 While I’ve lived away for longer than I lived within, I’ll always consider Washington my heartland, and its rainforests a spiritual home.

-Entering middle school, my family moved to Florida where my dad was a pastor at a large Christian church.
-My teenage years were defined by the dissonance of being a creative, neurodivergent oddball under the constant microscope of the congregation.
+Entering middle school, my family moved to Florida where my dad was a pastor of a large church.
+My teenage years were shaped by the dissonance of being a creative, neurodivergent oddball under the constant watch of the masses.

-College offered expansion and escape.
+College offered expansion and reinvention.
 I moved to South Carolina to earn a bachelor’s degree in graphic design with a minor in photography.
-This period brought philosophy, psychonautics, and a deep exploration of who I was beyond the prescribed lanes of conservative traditions.
+This period brought philosophy and a deep exploration of who I was beyond the prescribed lanes of the traditions I grew up in.
 A more curious, authentic self emerged.

 After school, I ventured out for my first professional role at a small branding studio in Connecticut.
 This role offered opportunities to test a variety of interests and discover my niche in brand strategy.
 Weekends were spent making art and roaming the rural country in search of abandoned relics to photograph.